-Fogged up windows are a common problem with double glazed and triple glazed windows.
+Fogged-up windows are a common problem with double-glazed and triple-glazed windows.
 Water gets trapped between the glass panels, usually from tiny holes too small to see.
-With panels that are filled with inert gas, condensation is often a sign that the gas has leaked out.
-Either way, the glass panels are not keeping your home as warm as it should be and the panels, or even the whole window, should be replaced.
+With panels filled with inert gas, condensation is often a sign that the gas has leaked out.
+Either way, the glass panels are not keeping your home as warm as they should be, and the panels, or even the whole window, should be replaced.

 Windows that are difficult to open and close can be particularly annoying.
 The repeated opening and closing of windows puts stress on the frame.
 If the windows are shutting by themselves or sticking when closed and proving difficult to open, it's time to consider a replacement.
 Sticking is a sure sign that a window is showing its age.

 It's estimated that around 40% of annual household expenditure goes towards heating and ventilating the average home.
 If you notice your energy bills increasing month on month, it's worth checking to see if draughty windows are the problem.
-Replacing old and weatherworn windows with energy certified products can result in substantial savings on all-round energy costs for the home.
+Replacing old and weatherworn windows with energy-certified products can result in substantial savings on overall energy costs for the home.

 Modern windows can be fitted with glass that provides protection against damaging UV light.
-This is the part of the light spectrum that can 'bleach' out furniture and carpets with subsequent fading and loss of colour.
-A window replacement that includes UV protection can bring an end to this problem
+This is part of the light spectrum that can 'bleach' out furniture and carpets with subsequent fading and loss of colour.
+A window replacement that includes UV protection can end this problem.